joaocunha/javascript-localstorage-handler/README.md

 #### `LocalStorageHandler.remove(key|index)`

-Extends the default `window.localStorage.remove()` method allowing for deletion based on index number as well.
+Extends the native `window.localStorage.remove()` method allowing for deletion based on index number as well.
 Returns true if the key was found before deletion, false if not.

 #### `LocalStorageHandler.clear()`

-Extends the default `window.localStorage.clear()` method returning the total of items cleared.
+Extends the native `window.localStorage.clear()` method returning the total of items cleared.

 ## TODO